Data privacy and exchange in Managed deployments

 Create Dynatrace Community user account upon login

-Integrate Dynatrace Help and Answers user-forum content into in-product search results
+Integrate Dynatrace Documentation and Community content into in-product search results

 Manage domain name & SSL certificates